jerry81/natural-language/english/index.md

 abasement - state of being degraded

+abstruse - hard to understand

 actuate - motivate

 adventitious - by chance

+advert - remark or comment

 appellation - a name, title or designation